ndlib/legacy-curate-planning/2013-Fall-DCE-Sprints/Components.md

 # Curate Components
+Curate is a Institutional Repository (IR) solution.
+It's goal is to accommodate a wide variety of data and metadata without forfeiting the ability to craft management and discovery experiences for very specific use cases.
-Provide seams between functional concerns
+To that end the design of Curate will deliberately provide seams between functional concerns.
-Scale horizontally by adding components that share a common interface
+This should allow the application to scale horizontally by adding components that share a common interface.

+We will be using three methods to ensure modularity and consistency between the components of Curate:

+- The Linter as Interface Pattern
-Mountable Engine Pattern
+- The Mountable Engine Pattern
-Background Worker Pattern
+- The Background Worker Pattern

+These three design conventions will be explained in more detail elsewhere.

 ## User Management
 User account management must negotiate the intersection between authentication, authorization, and authority control.